 Dice the tubers into cubes for easy pounding.Using a mortar and pestle, pound the tubers into a thick, smooth paste.

 Put the paste into the leaves, fold them into packets, and tie them closed.
 (Make the packets uniform in size.
-Two sizes are common in Central Africa: either 1 to 2 inch in diameter by 12 inches in length; or 4 inches in diameter by 12 inches in length.)
+Two sizes are common in Central Africa: either 1 to 2 inches in diameter by 12 inches in length; or 4 inches in diameter by 12 inches in length.)

 Place sticks or a wire basket in the bottom of a large pot.
 Stack the packets on the sticks, add enough water to steam-cook them (the water level should be below the packets).